 To export the raw data, open the menu item "Raw Data Export" in the menu bar of the main window under "File" by left-clicking it once.
 The "Export" dialogue window opens, with the main fields "Patients" and "Measurements of....".
-In the main "Patients" field, you can now left-click the patient whose data you want to release for export.
+In the main "Patients" field, you can now left-click the patients whose data you want to release for export.
 You can also use the search function to search for the patient by name or, if a number has been entered, by number.
 The search function reacts dynamically to the information you enter, automatically removing any patients from the displayed list who do not meet the entered criterion.
+Alternatively, you can also select all patients for data export in the header by ticking a box.
+If necessary, individual patients can then be removed by removing the check mark in front of their name.

-Once you have selected your patient, the selected name is then displayed in the yellow header line ("Measurements of ...") in the second main window.
+Once you have selected the patients, the selected name is then displayed in the yellow header line ("Measurements of ...") in the second main window.
 This window lists all measurements that you have so far performed on the selected patient.
 The listed measurement procedures are labelled with the corresponding name.
 The date and time of the performed measurement are displayed in this field on the right-hand side.
 The measurements are listed in reverse date and time order.
 The most recent measurement is shown at the top of the list.

 Left-click the measurements whose raw data you want to export to select them.
 As confirmation, a black tick is displayed in the box to the left of the selected measurement.
-If you want to export all the raw data for this patient, place a tick in the field at the top under "Export all measurements".
+If you want to export all the raw data for this patient, place a tick in the field at the top under "Select all measurements of the Patient".

-At the bottom of the "Export" dialogue window, select the target folder to which you want to export the raw data.
+At the bottom of the "Export" dialogue window, select the select the output format (RAW: unprocessed raw data without mathematical size, g: acceleration due to gravity, m/s2: pure acceleration), the output type (CSV file or Excel) and the export folder to which you want to export the raw data.
 Click the green "Export" button to export the raw data to the selected target folder.
-A window will open to confirm that the data have been exported.
-When you close this confirmation window, the export window will remain open for additional exports.
+After the export has been completed, you will find the raw data in the export folder of your choice in the output type of your choice.
+The export window will remain open for additional exports.
 You can close this window by clicking the red "Cancel" button.